-Have you ever woken up from a night of intense dreaming, only to find yourself feeling more exhausted than when you went to bed?
-It’s a common experience, and one that can leave us wondering why our vivid dreams are leaving us so tired.
+Have you ever woken up from a night of intense dreaming only to feel more exhausted than when you went to bed?
+It’s a common experience that can leave us questioning why our vivid dreams are making us so tired.

 In this article, we will explore the connection between dreams and sleep quality, and uncover the reasons behind this phenomenon.